 And whatever particular culture we were raised in has zero bearing on that last statement because all human culture is precisely that: human.
 I’ve delved into the implications of that issue elsewhere here at Miscellaneous Ramblings, so I’m not going to re-invent that wheel here.

-Following Christ means operating as counter-cultural influences.
+Following Christ means our operating as counter-cultural influences.
 In other words, we are called to change — not blend into — the society around us!